mtzngn/spaceInvaders/README.md

 # spaceInvaders
-Simple game created by using canvas in javascript.
+Simple game created from scratch by using canvas in javascript.